Erudika/para/README.md

 To get started quickly just [grab the WAR file](https://github.com/Erudika/para/releases) and execute it with:

 1. [Download the latest executable WAR](https://github.com/Erudika/para/releases)
-2. Execute it with `java -jar para-war-X.Y.Z.war`
+2. Execute it with `java -jar para-X.Y.Z.war`
 3. Call `curl localhost:8080/v1/_setup` to get the access and secret keys
 4. Start using the API directly or using the provided `ParaClient` class.